mercadopago/devsite-docs/plugins_sdks/plugins/official/opencart.en.md

 * Accept tickets in addition to cards.
 * Improve conversion rate.

-*Available for Argentina, Brazil, Colombia, Mexico, Peru and Venezuela*
+*Available for Argentina, Brazil, Colombia, Mexico and Peru*

 ## Requirements: